Beauty and the Beast (1991 film): Legacy

-Author Mayukh Sen reported that the film's legacy had only gotten stronger in the decades since the film's release, writing that "Even the most resistant of Disney agnostics will concede that Beauty and the Beast is the Disney Renaissance’s unimpeachable artistic apex".
+Author Mayukh Sen reported that the film's legacy had only gotten stronger in the decades since the film's release, writing that "Even the most resistant of Disney agnostics will concede that Beauty and the Beast is the Disney Renaissance's unimpeachable artistic apex".
 Beauty and the Beast has been described by critics and journalists as one of Disney's greatest films.
-Filmsite declared Beauty and the Beast "Arguably the most successful Disney animated film of all time".
+(Note: Attributed to multiple references:) Filmsite declared Beauty and the Beast "Arguably the most successful Disney animated film of all time".
 Consequence ranked it the best film of the Disney Renaissance.
 Several publications have ranked it among the studio's best work, including The Independent (2), IGN (2), GamesRadar+ (2), Paste (2), The Daily Telegraph (4), and Rolling Stone (10), while Leah Pickett of Consequence described it as arguably "the most critically lauded animated film of the 20th century".
 In 2010, IGN named Beauty and the Beast the greatest animated film of all-time.
 In 2009, journalist Marc Bernardin ranked it the sixth-best animated film, and at the time thought it would be the only animated film to receive a Best Picture Academy Award nomination.
 Several media organizations have ranked the film among the greatest animated films of all-time, including Esquire, IndieWire (4), Harper's Bazaar (5), Parade (5), Time Out (11), Empire (20), and IGN (21).
 According to research conducted by 24/7 Wall Street based on online critic and audience ratings, and reported by USA Today in 2018, Beauty and the Beast is the 37th best animated film of all-time.

 In 2002, Beauty and the Beast was added to the United States National Film Registry as being deemed "culturally, historically, or aesthetically significant".
 In June 2008, the American Film Institute revealed its "Ten Top Ten" lists of the best ten films in ten "classic" American film genres, based on polls of over 1,500 people from the creative community.
 Beauty and the Beast was acknowledged as the seventh-best film in the animation genre.
 In previous lists, it ranked number 22 on the institute's list of best musicals and number 34 on its list of the best romantic American films.
 On the list of the greatest songs from American films, Beauty and the Beast ranked number 62.
-Writers for Newsweek ranked Beauty and the Beast the 57th best film of all time (out of 100), based on data collected from Stacker.com and Metacritic, as of March 2021.